-This Accredited Expert report relates to the assessment of the clearing proposed by PVP request number 20233.
+This Accredited Expert report relates to the assessment of the clearing proposed by PVP request number PVP00135 (IRIS number).

 Under s.
 29(2) of the Native Vegetation Act 2003 a PVP cannot be approved unless the clearing concerned will improve or maintain environmental outcomes.